lukeocodes/mod-gpt/docs/Configuration Guide.md

 The bot requires the following Discord intents:

 - `guilds`: Access to guild information
-- `members`: Access to member join/leave events
+- `members`: Access to member join events
 - `message_content`: Read message content for moderation

 **Enable in Discord Developer Portal:**